Revised: November 12th, 2020

-The data importer will access, reproduce, display and store the relevant personal data in order to provide the services as set out in the Agreement.
+The data exporter will access, reproduce, display and store the relevant personal data in order to provide the services as set out in the Agreement.

-Appendix 2 Description of the technical and organizational security measures implemented by the data importer in accordance with Clauses 4(d) and 5(c) (or document/legislation):
+Appendix 2 Description of the technical and organizational security measures implemented by the data exporter in accordance with Clauses 4(d) and 5(c) (or document/legislation):

-Description of the technical and organizational security measures implemented by the data importer
+Description of the technical and organizational security measures implemented by the data exporter

 Measures with which Personal Data can be processed while denying physical access to IT systems for unauthorised persons (access control):

-All of the data importer’s third-party data centers have strict policies for authorization of access into the facilities.
+All of the data exporter’s third-party data centers have strict policies for authorization of access into the facilities.
 Each data center vendor has appropriate policies required by external audits.
-All of the data importer’s internal personnel are vetted prior to allowing access to data centers.
+All of the data exporter’s internal personnel are vetted prior to allowing access to data centers.